Daggy/fatfree/readme.md

 ### Representational State Transfer (ReST)

 Fat-Free's architecture is based on the concept that HTTP URIs represent abstract Web resources (not limited to HTML) and each resource can move from one application state to another.
+For this reason, F3 does not have any restrictions on the way you structure your application.
+If you prefer to use the [Model-View-Controller](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern, F3 can help you compartmentalize your application components to stick to this paradigm.
+On the other hand, the framework also supports the [Resource-Method-Representation](http://www.peej.co.uk/articles/rmr-architecture.html) pattern, and implementing it is more straightforward.

 Here's an example of a ReST interface:-

 ``` php
 class Item {